When You Retire

-TIAA-CREF retirees must submit a Medicare Part B Application for Reimbursement form, available here at the bottom of the Forms page or from your College Human Resources Office.
-Complete and forward the application to Hollace Humphrey, The City University of New York, 395 Hudson St., New York, NY 10014.
+TIAA-CREF retirees must submit a Medicare Part B Application for Reimbursement form, available on the Forms page or from your College Human Resources Office.
+Complete and forward the application to The City University of New York, 395 Hudson St., New York, NY 10014.
 You must include a copy of the Health Insurance and Medicare Part A and Part B cards for yourself and eligible spouse/domestic partner and/or disabled dependent(s).
 Reimbursements are not permitted for retirees who live outside of the United States.

 Medicare Part B reimbursement checks are processed in the year following your retirement.
 The City will generally process the payments once a year for those who retired during the previous calendar year.
 As a result, the application approval process may take six months or more depending on the application submission date.